akolb1/hmsv2api/doc/README.md

  - User parameters are intended for user and are just transparently passed around
  - System parameters are intended to be used by Hive for its internal purposes

+Database has two IDs:
+- Id.id is assigned during database creation and it is a unique and stable ID.
+WHile database name can change, the id can&#39;t, so clients can cache Database by ID.
-seq_id is a numeric ID which is unique within a catalog.
-It can be used to track new databases in the catalog
+- seq_id is assigned during database creation.
+It should be a unique ID within the catalog.
+  The intention is having an incrementing integer value for each new database.
+It is not guaranteed to be monotonous.

 Original Metastore Database object also had owner information.
 These can be represented using system parameters if needed since the current metastore service does not interpret Owner info.